 A subsidiary of the Baltimore developer Chasen Cos. has filed for bankruptcy — just as one of its marquee properties was set to go to auction.

-The Chasen Cos. entity, CC 1400 Aliceanna Street LLC, filed for bankruptcy Thursday in U.S. Bankruptcy Court in Maryland.
+The Chasen Cos. entity, CC 1400 Aliceanna Street LLC, filed on Thursday in U.S. Bankruptcy Court in Maryland for Chapter 11 reorganization bankruptcy.
 It has as many as 49 creditors and assets and liabilities ranging from about $10 million to $50 million, according to court documents.

-Last year, First National Bank of Pennsylvania moved to foreclose on the property after reporting that Chasen Cos. defaulted on a more than $28 million loan.
+First National Bank of Pennsylvania moved to foreclose on the property in 2024 after reporting that Chasen Cos. defaulted on a more than $28 million loan.

-Chasen Cos. had named the project on the border of Fells Point and Harbor East “The Anne on Aliceanna” and reported that it would include about 100 apartments and 12,000 square feet of commercial space.
+Chasen Cos. had named the project on the border of Fells Point and Harbor East “The Anne on Aliceanna” and reported that it would include about 100 apartments and retail space.

 The Baltimore Banner thanks its sponsors.
 Become one.